Chapter 31: “Shake, Rattle, and Roll”

 But I kept eating terribly, and now, the weight was helping me during my worst of times, as these past few months were proving.
 So I dug deep down and concentrated on stopping the shakes, all while still baked out of my gourd.

-It was harder then I thought.
+It was harder than I thought.
 I began with just my right leg, trying to focus on that alone.
 I was able to slow the leg’s speed comparative to the rest of the body, but it still shook.

 This felt like a movie!
 The chance for success was slim and the odds were against us, much like a film about overcoming adversity– like a sports team drama!
 For as I continued to fight with everything I had, even when I was down further than I had been thanks to the lovely Demerol, I dug deep down and gave it all with my entire being.